-Covid 19 coronavirus: 23 days in a row of no new cases, will we reach 24 days?
+Covid 19 coronavirus: No new cases - now 24 days without Covid-19

-New Zealand will find out at 1pm today whether the nation has reached 24 days without a new case of Covid-19.
+It's been 24 days since there has been a new confirmed case of Covid-19 in New Zealand.

-The Ministry of Health yesterday confirmed it had been 23 days without any new cases of the virus and the total number of confirmed cases remained at 1154.
+The Ministry of Health said at 1pm there had been no new cases of the virus, with the total number of confirmed cases remaining at 1154.

-No one in the country was receiving hospital-level care.
+No one in the country is receiving hospital-level care for Covid-19, the ministry says.

+The Marist College cluster in Auckland has now closed, meaning only five significant clusters remain open.

+A cluster is only considered closed after there has been no new cases for 28 days from when the date of when all cases have completed isolation.

 New data revealed the flu had been reduced to historically low levels in New Zealand.